INDIATECHYOUTUBE/Py-Cam/README.md

 ## Legal disclaimer:

-Useing of Py-cam for attacking targets without prior mutual consent is illegal.
+Using of Py-cam for attacking targets without prior mutual consent is illegal.
 IT's does't promote any illigal activities.
-Don't harm any one.I/this page/INDIATECHYOUTUBE Does not promote any illegal activity done by you.
+Don't harm any using this tool.
+INDIATECHYOUTUBE Does not promote any illegal activity done by you.

 ## Usage -
 ```